braksator/webarchiver/README.md

 This is still a lot better than deduplicating with an IDE, which I tried beforehand, and had the IDE run out of memory and crash.
 Slow and steady wins the race!

-- 1000 files (18MB) with 500 cache takes 8 minutes for 1 pass.
+- 1000 files (18MB) takes ~2.5 minutes for 1 pass with minLength 20.
-- 1000 files (18MB) with true cache takes 3 minutes for 1 pass.
+- 1000 files (18MB) takes ~3.5 minutes for 1 pass with minLength 10.
-- 2500 files (50MB) with 500 cache takes 2.5 hours for 1 pass.
-- 2500 files (50MB) with true cache takes 40 minutes for 1 pass.

-Your mileage may vary based on machine specs.
-More analysis is needed here, particularly in how the **cache** option factors in.
-No doubt once it hits the cache limit it will do a lot more disk reads.
+(@todo more performance tests needed with larger data sets to convey the decline in speed)

+Your mileage may vary based on machine specs and options.

 ## Options